Arts & Literary Magazines Summit

 11:15 am – 12:30 pm: Practical Steps to Overcoming Barriers and Diversifying Your Contributors

-With Chelene Knight (Managing Editor, Room magazine) and Nikki Shaffeeullah (Director, Arts Mentoring Youth Project)
+With Chelene Knight (Managing Editor, Room magazine) and Nikki Shaffeeullah (Director, The Artists Mentoring Youth Project)

 What are the barriers that prevent the contributors to your magazine from representing the full diversity of Canadian society?
 What can your organization and the arts and literary magazine community do to address and overcome those barriers?
 This session will focus on implementable and practical steps we can take to ensure that the fullest range of possible contributors are able to appear in our magazines.